How

 tamp the seedlings down with your boot.
 If watering becomes

-necessary call for information about drip
+necessary check here for information about